-After years of seeing those viral fall foliage photos, I finally planned my own New England road trip and it lived up to the hype.
+After years of seeing those viral fall foliage photos from New England, I finally planned my own New England fall road trip and it lived up to every bit of the hype.

 Keep reading for my exact road trip itinerary plus tons of tips to help you plan the ultimate New England fall foliage road trip.

-Why New England in the Fall Is a Bucket List Trip
+Why a New England Fall Road Trip Is a Bucket List Trip

 Maybe it’s because I grew up watching Hocus Pocus and Gilmore Girls, but a fall road trip through New England has been high on my travel bucket list for years.

-Add in covered bridges, charming towns, cozy inns, cider mills, and a whole lot of maple syrup… and you’ve got the perfect autumn trip.
+Add in covered bridges, charming small towns, cozy inns, cider mills, and a whole lot of maple syrup and you’ve got the perfect autumn trip.

 When to Plan Your New England Fall Road Trip

 Peak foliage usually runs from the last week of September through the second week of October.
-Use a foliage tracker to monitor live updates.
+Use a foliage tracker to monitor live updates before and during your trip.

 Fly into Boston for the best route.
 It’s easier to find affordable flights, and you can drive to towns like Woodstock or Stowe in just a few hours.
-Everything is so close together, making this a manageable day itinerary with several 2–3 hour drive segments.
+Everything is so close together, making this a manageable road trip itinerary with several 2 to 3 hour drive segments.

-Use this itinerary as-is or customize it to fit your schedule.
-Here’s where we stopped and why it was magical.
+I’m a former three-states-in-a-weekend kind of traveler, so when I say this itinerary is the right pace, I mean it.
+Use it as-is or customize it to fit your schedule.
+Here’s where we stopped and why it was worth it.

-Stop 1: New Hampshire & The Kancamagus Highway
+Stop 1: New Hampshire and The Kancamagus Highway

 We flew into Boston from San Francisco, picked up our rental car, and drove 2.5 hours to Conway, NH.